EnragedAntelope/youtube-screenshot-extractor/README.md

-# YouTube Screenshot Extractor
+# YouTube Screenshot Extractor - Dataset prep helper for loras/checkpoints/etc.!

-This script downloads a YouTube video and extracts high-quality frames at specified intervals, removing black bars from the screenshots.
+This script downloads a YouTube video and extracts highest-available-quality frames at specified intervals, removing black bars from the screenshots.

 ## Features

 - Download YouTube videos using yt-dlp
 - Extract frames at specified intervals
-- Calculate quality scores for each frame
+- Calculate quality scores for each frame - skip any frames below a set quality threshold
 - Remove black bars from extracted frames
-- Save high-quality frames as JPEG images
+- Save high-quality frames as JPEG images in unique folder structures indicating source video
+- Script can be run with --help to see all available usage/options

 ## Requirements